ncbi/pm4ngs/docs/source/pipelines/transcriptomeAnnotationPipeline.rst

 ..
 ATTENTION::

-    This annotation pipeline uses Google Cloud platform for all computing demand tasks.
+    This annotation pipeline uses Google Cloud platform for all computing tasks.
 Users should have installed and configured `Cloud SDK`_.

 GCP configuration